-While botanically-based bug repellants have a lower risk of the unpleasant side effects, you may find they are not as effective as chemically-based ones.
+While botanically-based bug repellants have a lower risk of unpleasant side effects, you may find they are not as effective as chemically-based ones.
 Below are three chemical tick repellent options that are known to work well.
-Keep in mind that due to their toxicity, they are not recommended for those who are recovering from chronic illness.

-Permethrin.
-Apply Permethrin to your clothing, socks, and shoes.
-As with DEET, do not use this chemical repellent on your skin.
-Permethrin is a non-staining, odorless, water-based repellent that dries and bonds to cloth fiber.
+Apply permethrin as directed on the product to your clothing, socks, shoes, and outdoor gear.
+Note that permethrin isn’t for use on your skin.
+The chemical repellant is a non-staining, odorless, water-based substance that dries and bonds to cloth fiber.
 It resists degradation by sunlight, heat, and water.
-As a synthetic form of natural pyrethrin — a compound in chrysanthemum flowers that’s toxic to insects — Permethrin specifically targets the insect nervous system and has low toxicity to mammals.
+As a synthetic form of natural pyrethrin — a compound in chrysanthemum flowers that’s toxic to insects — permethrin specifically targets the insects’ nervous system and has low toxicity to mammals.

-Picaridin.
 This synthetic compound is made to resemble piperine, a natural component of plants that is used to produce black pepper.
-Some studies show that Picaridin can deliver long-lasting tick protection.
+Some studies show that picaridin can deliver long-lasting tick protection.

 Self-Check and Tick Removal Steps

-When prevention doesn’t work, diligent self-checks can help you detect and remove ticks from your body before they’re able to start feeding and transmit any troublemaking bacteria.
-Follow these 4 steps after you spend any amount of time gardening, hiking, picnicking, or enjoying any outdoor activity.
+When prevention doesn’t work, diligent self-checks can help you detect and remove ticks from your body as quickly as possible and reduce the risk of contracting troublemaking microbes.
+Follow these four steps after you spend time gardening, hiking, picnicking, or enjoying any outdoor activity.

-- After removing the tick, use rubbing alcohol, an iodine scrub, or soap and water to thoroughly cleanse the bite area, as well as your hands.
-Dispose of the tick by submerging it in alcohol, then flushing it down the toilet or placing it in a sealed bag or container in the trash.
+- After removing the tick, thoroughly cleanse the bite area using rubbing alcohol, an iodine scrub, or soap and water, and wash your hands.
+If you wish to get the tick tested for harmful microbes, place it in a jar or plastic bag with a moist cotton ball and send it to a testing lab, such IGenex, Ticknology, or TickReport.
+To dispose of the tick, submerge it in alcohol, then flush it down the toilet or place it in a sealed bag or container in the trash.

-Finally, remember that maintaining a strong immune system is key to fending off any tick-borne illness: Following a healthy and plant-heavy diet, staying physically active, minimizing toxin exposure and stress, and taking herbs is your absolute best recipe for wellness.
+Finally, remember that maintaining a strong immune system is key to fending off any tick-borne illness: Utilizing a comprehensive herbal therapy protocol, following a healthy and plant-heavy diet, staying physically active, and minimizing toxin exposure and stress is your absolute best recipe for optimizing your health and wellness.